-Currie's Woods is the place name for the southernmost part of Jersey City's Greenville section just north of the City Line between Bayonne and Jersey City.
-It was named for James Currie (1800-1870), a prominent citizen who served on the first Township Committee of Greenville in 1863 and owned about 100 acres in the vicinity that continues to bear his name.
-It included the western stretch of the Currie Estate from Old Bergen Road over to Newark Bay.
+Currie's Woods is the place name for the southernmost part of Jersey City's Greenville section, north of City Line between Bayonne and Jersey City.
+Named for James Currie (1800-1870), a prominent citizen who served on the first Township Committee of Greenville in 1863, he owned about 100 acres on the site that bears his name.
+It formerly included the western stretch of the Currie Estate from Old Bergen Road over to Newark Bay.

-This parcel of land remained unimproved for many years because of the uneven topography and the numerous rocky outcrops which made it unsuitable for agriculture.
+This parcel of land remained unimproved for many years due to the uneven topography and numerous rocky outcrops, which made it unsuitable for agriculture.
 The Currie homestead, where Currie and his family lived, and its surrounding farmlands were actually situated further east on the shores of the Upper New York Bay along Greenville's eastern waterfront.

-During the mid-1860's, the Central Railroad of New Jersey extended its line from Elizabeth to its new ferry terminal on the Hudson River opposite lower Manhattan.
-The company built a number of new railway stations along the new route which passed through Bayonne and Greenville.
-The tracks, which ran parallel to the Morris Canal close to the line of what is today Princeton Avenue.
+During the mid-1860s, the Central Railroad of New Jersey extended its line from Elizabeth to its new ferry terminal on the Hudson River opposite lower Manhattan.
+The company built several new railway stations along the new route that passed through Bayonne and Greenville.
+The tracks ran parallel to the Morris Canal close to the line of what is today Princeton Avenue.
 The part of the property east of Old Bergen Road became known as Currie's Woods.
-The Fiddler's Elbow was located just to the east of the site of today's New Jersey Turnpike toll plaza for Exit 14A Bayonne.
+The Fiddler's Elbow was located just to the east of the site for today's New Jersey Turnpike toll plaza for Exit 14A Bayonne.

-During the late nineteenth century, local residents came to a new appreciation of the Currie's Woods location as they admired its unspoiled natural beauty.
-Curries Woods was well noted for its scenic combination of woodland, rocky shore and sand dunes which provided a pleasant backdrop for picnicking, swimming, walking, or ice skating.
+During the late nineteenth century, residents came to appreciate Currie's Woods for its unspoiled natural beauty.
+Its scenic combination of woodland, rocky shore, and dunes provided a pleasant backdrop for picnicking, swimming, walking, or ice skating.